 At a curriculum level, Year 7 students will engage in all aspects of the Australian Curriculum Learning areas.
 Students will study these Learning areas through a Community Learning approach where a collaborative model that includes combinations of English, Mathematics, Science, HASS and HPE will be used.
-Opportunities for elective subjects to be included will also be provided in this collaborative model.
+Compulsory subjects include English, Maths, Science, HASS, PE and Passion Projects.
+Passion Projects are a project-based learning activity in which students engage in a topic they are interested in, as presented by staff.
+Passion Projects encourage creativity in the classroom and promotes inquiry, perseverance, problem solving, and innovation, among other lifelong skills Passion Projects will offer an opportunity for students to elect particular projects as 5 or 10 week units across the year.